Dave's Picks Volume 55

 Dave's Picks Volume 55 is a three-CD live album by the rock band the Grateful Dead.
 It contains a recording of the complete concert performed on October 28, 1990, at Le Zénith in Paris, France.
 It also includes bonus songs recorded at a concert two nights later at Wembley Arena in London, England.
 It was released on July 25, 2025, in a limited edition of 25,000 copies.

 In October and November 1990 the Grateful Dead performed an 11-concert European tour, with shows in Sweden, Germany, France, and England.

 From September 1990 to March 1992, the lineup of the band included two keyboardists – Vince Welnick and Bruce Hornsby.
 Volume 55 is the first in the Dave's Picks series to feature Welnick and Hornsby.

+The show from the previous date was released in 2015 in the 30 Trips Around the Sun box set.

 Critical reception

 On AllMusic, Timothy Monger said, "The newly developing Vince-Bruce interplay makes this one special, as does a Dylan two-fer ("Maggie's Farm" and "Knockin' on Heaven's Door") and other highlights like "Touch of Grey", "Looks Like Rain", and the Hornsby cut "Stander on the Mountain"."